Ousmane-ba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that takes a list of words as input and prints only words that appear exactly once script that takes a list of words as input and prints only words that appear exactly once Display lines containing the pattern “root” from the file /etc/passwd
+script that takes a list of words as input and prints only words that appear exactly once script that takes a list of words as input and prints only words that appear exactly once Display lines containing the pattern “root” from the file /etc/passwd isplay the number of lines that contain the pattern bin in the passwd file